daniel-widrick/zap2it-GuideScraping/readme.md

 All values in the zap2itconfig.ini can now be passed as environment variables via docker compose (or in the normal env).
 Variables take the form:
 `ZAP2IT_SECITON_KEY`

+Variables passed from the environment take precedence.
+Then variables from the zap2itconfig.ini.
+Then any hard coded defaults int he script.

 EG:
 ```
 services: